BitcoinGOAT/SkullNodes/doc/README.md

-SEND Core
+SkullNodes Core
 =====================

 Setup
 ---------------------
-[SEND Core](http://socialsend.io) is the original SEND client and it builds the backbone of the network.
-However, it downloads and stores the entire history of SEND transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[SkullNodes Core](http://skullnodes.io) is the original SkullNodes client and it builds the backbone of the network.
+However, it downloads and stores the entire history of SkullNodes transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run SEND on your native platform.
+The following are some helpful notes on how to run SkullNodes on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- bin/32/send-qt (GUI, 32-bit) or bin/32/sendd (headless, 32-bit)
+- bin/32/skullnodes-qt (GUI, 32-bit) or bin/32/skullnodesd (headless, 32-bit)
-- bin/64/send-qt (GUI, 64-bit) or bin/64/sendd (headless, 64-bit)
+- bin/64/skullnodes-qt (GUI, 64-bit) or bin/64/skullnodesd (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run send-qt.exe.
+Unpack the files into a directory, and then run skullnodes-qt.exe.

 ### OSX

-Drag SEND-Qt to your applications folder, and then run SEND-Qt.
+Drag SkullNodes-Qt to your applications folder, and then run SkullNodes-Qt.

 ### Need Help?

-* See the documentation at the [SEND Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
+* See the documentation at the [SkullNodes Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [SEND Forum](http://forum.send.org/).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or [Discord](https://discord.gg/wcKCrWW)
-* Join one of our Slack groups [SEND Slack Groups](https://send.org/slack-logins/).

 Building
 ---------------------
-The following are developer notes on how to build SEND on your native platform.
+The following are developer notes on how to build SkullNodes on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)